pat270/liferay-frontend-guidelines/css/clay_css_2_recipes/04_checkbox_radio.md

 }
 ```

 The `::after` pseudo element is now free and clear of any icons.
-Material Design has a 40px x 40px clickable area for checkboxes and radios.
+Material Design has a `40px` x `40px` clickable area for checkboxes and radios.
 We can apply that and the `hover` style here.

-The selectors used for the `hover` style might seem like overkill here, but we are preparing for overwriting Bootstrap's `focus` and `active` states.
+The selectors used for the `hover` style might seem like overkill, but we are preparing for overwriting Bootstrap's `focus` and `active` states.

 Material Design: